https://www.pinterest.com/ 300k Followers 100k Followers

 Initial Negotiations

-Before starting a dynamic, discuss:
+Before you begin a dynamic, discuss:

 • Desires - What do you each want from this?